apache/pulsar/site2/docs/reference-connector-admin.md

 ### `get`

-Gets the information about a Pulsar IO sink connector.
+Get the information about a Pulsar IO sink connector.

 #### Usage